 Illustrations are important to the delivery of Home Catch-ups at home for those who have missed sessions.
 While leading a game, a role-play, or a discussion, facilitators should be aware of how these activities link up with the main goal of the session.

 2.2 SESSION BREAKDOWN

 The following is a brief overview of the six (6) sessions in the programme.
-A more detailed description is provided in each subsequent chapter.
+A more detailed description of each of these sessions is provided in the subsequent chapters of the facilitator manual.